AngellusMortis/sxm-player/README.rst

 Features
 --------

-* Provides a CLI SiriusXM client
+* Provides a CLI SXM client
-* Can easily provide any SiriusXM client via an anonymous HLS stream that can be play on any comptaible remote client
+* Can easily provide any SXM client via an anonymous HLS stream that can be play on any comptaible remote client
-* Provides CLI interface to play SiriusXM channel to a MP3 file on disk
+* Provides CLI interface to play SXM channel to a MP3 file on disk
 * Can archive live streams from a channel and process any songs/shows from it
-* Pluggable API to allow you to create your own SiriusXM clients on top of it
+* Pluggable API to allow you to create your own SXM clients on top of it

 Credits
 -------